 The only other choice was the bread.
 I was not sure what route to go until my mother found “Pan Ambrugla” at the local market.
 They just started carrying this bread, which is a cross between Italian/white and wheat bread.
 I said sure, why not try it?

 I have had wheat/white bread before and it was good but did not have an overtly taste of both wheat and white.
 Not the case with this bread.
 When tasted plain and not toasted, I could taste the Italian and the wheat.
 It was very weird but at the same time, very good.
 I would definitely buy it again.

-I never did ask my dad what he would grade this grilled cheese sandwich but I do believe our grade would be very similar, if only for different reasons.
-The grilled cheese sandwich and idea was great.
+I never did ask my dad what he would grade this grilled cheese but I do believe our grade would be very similar, if only for different reasons.
+The grilled cheese and idea was great.
 The execution was just a bit off.
 My father thought it had too much of a kick while I thought it had too little of a kick.
-Sure, I could not satisfy both requests with one spread, but I could at least come close.
+Sure, I could not satisfy both requests with one version of red pepper mayo, but I could at least come close.
 If I were to ever make this again, I would make two different mayonnaise’s, one with a nice kick and the other one a bit more milder.
 Hopefully that way, two people with two different tastes could enjoy the same grilled cheese sandwich.

 ingredients were purchased at…